NeuraLegion/sectester-js/packages/core/README.md

 > The project ID can be found in the URL of the project page.
 For example, in the URL `https://app.brightsec.com/projects/1234`, the project ID is `1234`.
 We recommend using the dedicated project ID for each application.

 > [!WARNING]
 > If you omit the `projectId` parameter, we will use the default project ID.
-This is not recommended ecpesially if you have multiple projects.
+This is not recommended especially if you have multiple projects.

 #### logLevel

 - type: `LogLevel`

-What level of logs to report.
-Any logs of a higher level than the setting are shown.
+Set the maximum log level to report.

 ```ts
 import { Configuration, LogLevel } from '@sectester/core';